 Hi all, how is everyone holding up?
 Myself, my family, my friends, we are all shaken and rattled, but OK.
 I sincerely hope you are as well.
 While we weather this unprecedented crisis, I thought I’d share this Bolognese recipe to help you use all that dried pasta you stocked up on.
 Using mostly pantry staples, it is the perfect dish to feed a crowd or to stretch for a couple of days worth of meals.

 Bolognese is a rich, meaty tomato ragù that is a signature dish from Bologna, Italy.
-In the capital city of Emilia-Romagna, bolognese is typically served over egg tagliatelle noodles, or other thick noodles (but never spaghetti).
-More meaty than saucy, it is the trait that distinguishes this ragù from a spaghetti meat sauce.
+In the capital city of Emilia-Romagna, bolognese is typically served over egg tagliatelle noodles, or other thick noodles (but almost never spaghetti).
+Deeply rich and meaty, as opposed to saucy, it is the trait that distinguishes this ragù from a spaghetti meat sauce.

-Not surprisingly, there are now many variations of Bolognese.
+Not surprisingly, there are thousands of variations of Bolognese.
 And not surprisingly, these variations are the cause of much heated debate; garlic or no garlic, the proportion of tomato sauce, white or red wine, did the ragù really originate in Bologna, etc, etc. The fundamentals of a good Bolognese, however, mostly stay the same.

-It may seem like a long list of ingredients, but note that most of them are staples in your pantry.
-Make it with what you got, if you have the basics, it will still be delicious.
+It may seem like a long list of ingredients, but note that most of them are staples you likely already have in your pantry.

 - The meat: I use only ground beef to make my Bolognese.
 If you prefer, you can use a mix of beef and pork or sausage.
 Like all small businesses currently suffering from this crisis, try and support your local butchers by buying a better-quality meat than at the supermarkets, if at all possible.